jenkinsci/results-cache-plugin/README.md

 Cache Server API
 ----------------
-* GET /job-results/{hash}: Returns a cached result from its job hash.
-Returns 'NOT_BUILT' if the job hash is not found.
+* GET /job-results/{hash}: Returns a JSON with the cached result and build number from its job hash.
+Returns 'NOT_BUILT' and '-1' respectively, if the job hash is not found.
-* POST /job-results/{hash}/{result}: Adds a new result in the cache for the provided job hash
+* POST /job-results/{hash}/{JSON string with result and build number}: Adds a new result, and related build number, in the cache for the provided job hash
 * DELETE /job-results/clear: Removes all the cache values

 You can find a reference implementation in [results cache service](https://github.com/king/results-cache-service) or implement it on your own.